Overview: Identify sensory processing patterns and effects on functional performance

 Publication Date: 2002

 Your Scientifically-Based Choice

-The Sensory Profile family of products includes the best-selling Sensory Profile, Infant/Toddler Sensory Profile, Adolescent/Adult Sensory Profile, and the new Sensory Profile School Companion.
+The Sensory Profile family of products includes the best-selling Sensory Profile, Infant/Toddler Sensory Profile, Adolescent/Adult Sensory Profile, Sensory Profile School Companion and Sensory Profile 2.
 The expansive age-range of Sensory Profile products allows you to confidently evaluate sensory-related difficulties in clients, from birth to geriatric.

 Whatever the age of your clients — infants, child, adolescent, or adult — Sensory Profile products can help you:

 - Understand the complexities of their sensory processing

 - Gather critical sensory information related to home, school, and work

 These unique instruments offer a research-based, family-centered approach to sensory processing and provide case studies and guide you in interpretation and intervention planning.Help Clients Understand and Improve Their Own Sensory Experiences

 The Adolescent/Adult Sensory Profile is designed as a trait measure of sensory processing patterns and effects on functional performance.
 An individual answers questions regarding how he or she generally responds to sensations, as opposed to how he or she responds at any given time.
 This enables the instrument to capture the more stable and enduring sensory processing preferences of an individual.